karanvir12/vine/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

    those votes.
 2. Check whether the sender knows about any votes, we don't know about and if so send a `IHaveVotesRequest` request back, with our knowledge.
-3. Record the peer's knowledge.
+3. Record the vine's knowledge.

 When to send `IHaveVotesRequest` messages: